 Heading out for a day hike is a delightful way to explore nature with friends and family, or even by yourself.
 Whether you want to go deep into the mountains or stay closer to home, the places to go are numerous; many state and national parks offer broad networks for trails, as does national forest land.
-To find a hike in your area, head on over to Hiking Project.

 To determine what you need to bring on a day hike, think about how far you plan to hike, how remote the location is and what the weather forecast has in store.
 In general, the longer and/or more remote the hike is and the more inclement the weather, the more clothing, gear, food and water you’re going to want.
 If you’re just getting into day hiking, be sure to read our Hiking for Beginners article before you head out.